EU backs personal data flows with Britain as deadline looms

 The decisions were required by June 30 to allow a seamless transition at the end of a six-month grace period during which flows were allowed after Britain’s final exit from the bloc.

-The EU has previously recognised as adequate the data standards of other countries, such as Argentina, Canada, Israel, Japan, New Zealand and Switzerland.
+The EU has previously recognized as adequate the data standards of other countries, such as Argentina, Canada, Israel, Japan, New Zealand and Switzerland.

 Our Standards: The Thomson Reuters Trust Principles.